portworx/px-docs/release-notes/portworx-enterprise.md

 * When shared volumes are configured with io_profile=cms, it results in the px-ns process restarting occasionally.

+## 1.2.23.0

+This is a minor update that fixes an panic seen in some k8s environments when the user upgraded from a older version of PX to 1.2.22

+PWX-5107 - Check if node spec is present before adding the node for volume state change events

 ## 1.2.22.0

 * Support SELinux enable in kernels 4.12.x and above